Victoria - Colonial: 1854-1900.

 General characteristics:

-Heading and notes: TELEGRAPHIC MESSAGE at top spanning crest.
+Heading and notes: TELEGRAPHIC MESSAGE in red block letters at top spanning the crest.

-Message area: Blank with sender details in lower left corner.
+Message area: Blank with station details in the lower left corner.

 Earliest recorded delivery envelope in Australia's telegraphic history.